Different Types of Soccer Passes: A Full Guide

 The Dummy Pass

-A dummy pass is a deceptive move where a player lets the ball run past them, fooling defenders and opening up scoring opportunities.
+A dummy pass is a deceptive move where a player lets the ball run past them, and reaching the teammate behind them.
 This technique plays a strategic purpose in breaking defensive lines and creating attacking momentum.
 Used effectively, it can be as impactful as a perfect pass, allowing teams to switch play and exploit open spaces.

 Summary